NuSTAR/nustar_solar/README.md

   numpy
   sunpy

-Reccomend using [conda](https://www.continuum.io/downloads) for installation of astropy/numpy.
+We recommend using [Anaconda](https://www.continuum.io/downloads) for installation of astropy/numpy/everything else via conda.

-See the sunpy documentation on how to install sunpy via conda.
+See the [sunpy documenation](http://sunpy.org)how to install sunpy via conda.

-Contents:
+# Contents:

-setup_pointing:
+### setup_pointing:

 Contains a jupyter notebook that demonstrates how to generate a pointing location and *NuSTAR* roll for a given observation.

-solar_convert:
+### solar_convert:

+Work in progress.
+Empty.
+Will eventually contain the code to convert the solar observations into heliophysics coordinates.

+### solar_analysis:

+Empty.
+Will probably contain sunpy specific (or [SolarSoft](http://www.lmsal.com/solarsoft/) equivalent) code for making maps, interfacing with other observatories, etc.

-offset_files:
+### offset_files:

 Directory tree that contains the offets for each of the sequence IDs and CHU combinations.
-Produced by the code in solar_alignment.
+This (may?) be updated as we get better alignment between NuSTAR and other missions.
+Note that the NuSTAR absolute reconstruction is usually only good to an arcminute or so for solar observations.